zeroAska/BGKOctoMap-CRF/README.md

 ## Running the Demo

 We provide ros launchfiles for kitti seq 05 and kitti seq 15.
 The format of the dataset follows [semantic_3d_mapping](https://github.com/shichaoy/semantic_3d_mapping).
 The zip files of kitti seq 15 can be downloaded [here](https://drive.google.com/file/d/1dIHRrsA7rZSRJ6M9Uz_75ZxcHHY96Gmb/view?usp=sharing).
 Put the files into `data/` folder, e.g. `data/data_kitti_15/`.
 The launch files is `launch/kitti_node.launch`.
-The config file is in `config/kitti_15.yaml`.
+The config file is in `config/datasets/kitti_15.yaml`.

+If you want to turn on the visualization with `rviz`, set the `visualize` flag in the last line of `config/datasets/kitti_15.yaml` to true.
+This will increase the memory usage and reduce running speed.

 To run the demo on kitti 15: